LeedsCodeDojo/TryFSharp/Exercises.md

 ## 4 Define a Discriminated Union ##

-An F# discriminated union is similar to an enum in C#/Java in that it defines a set of named constants.
+An F# DU is similar to an enum in C#/Java in that it defines a set of named constants.

 Define a discriminated union type called Shape and is made up of the shapes we are able to draw - Cuboid, Cube, Cone and Cylinder.